-The Certificate of Interdisciplinary Disability Studies in Public Health (Disability Certificate) is a 12-credit graduate level course of studies offered entirely online.
+The 12-credit, 4-course program is entirely online.
 It uses the 10 Essential Public Health Services as a framework to study the health and well-being of people with disabilities and their families, as well as the communities in which they live, learn, work, and play, and the populations of which they are a part.

-The Certificate is comprised of the following 4 courses (3-credits each):
+The Certificate is comprised of 4 courses:

-• Epidemiology of Disability
+• Epidemiology

-• Public Health Interventions in Disability
+• Public Health Interventions

 Why this Certificate?

-Certificate highlights and outcomes
+Certificate highlights

 • A 2015 publication in the Journal of Public Health Management and Practice highlights the Certificate as a potential resource for other Schools and Programs of Public Health to develop disability-specific courses